 By Sheriff Scott Lindsey, Texas County Sheriff’s Dept.

-Based on the investigation and evidence recovered at the residence, a probable cause statement was submitted to Texas County Prosecuting Attorney Parke Stevens seeking charges.
-Stevens charged Joshua Goodchild, age 43, of Eunice, with Murder 1st Degree, Armed Criminal Action, Burglary 1st Degree and Unlawful Use of a Weapon.
-Goodchild was ordered to be held in the Texas County Jail without bond.
+Texas County Prosecuting Attorney Parke Stevens charged Ruiz with Domestic Assault 1st Degree, Unlawful Possession of a Firearm, and Unlawful Use of a Weapon.
+Ruiz was ordered held in the Texas County Jail without bond.

 The above charges are mere accusations and are not evidence of guilt.
 Evidence in support of the charges must be presented before a court of competent jurisdiction whose duty is to determine guilt or innocence.